 - Illustration of the threats facing endangered species/habitats

-Please note – species do not have to be formally listed as endangered in order to be eligible for this contest as long as an element of threat exists.
+Please note – species do not have to be formally listed as ENDANGERED in order to be eligible for this contest as long as an element of threat to survival exists.

 The Categories for entries (the “Categories”) are: